About the Artist

 1939:

 Gottlieb enters and wins a nationwide mural competition sponsored by the US Department of the Treasury.
 He paints a mural for the Yerington, Nevada, post office.
-In June one painting is selected for the New York World's Fair art exhibition American Art Today.
 Spends the summer in Woodstock, New York.

 1940:

 In April, Gottlieb is one of eleven artists who resigns from the American Artists Congress to protest the Congress’s refusal to oppose the Nazi-Soviet non-aggression pact.
 He helps found the organization “The Federation of Modern Painters and Sculptors”; Gottlieb and Mark Rothko serve as the Cultural Committee.
-Gottlieb has a solo exhibition of paintings created in Arizona at the Artist’s Gallery in New York, NY, April 16 – 30.
+Gottlieb has a solo exhibition of paintings created in Arizona at the Artist’s Gallery in New York.
 The Gottliebs move to 130 State Street, Brooklyn, NY.
 He and Esther summer at 81 Mt.
 Pleasant Avenue, East Gloucester, Massachusetts; they will return to this address each year through 1945.

 Adolph Gottlieb, Oedipus, 1941, oil on canvas, 34 x 26”